Skip to main content

 Overlook Lounge Icon of the Seas

-In Central Park, guests will find Lou's Jazz 'n Blues and a walk-up champagne bar called Bubbles, while the Royal Promenade will be home to Dueling Pianos.
-Here, two pianists will take song requests to entertain guests in the battle of the best, or battle of "the baby grands."
+In Central Park, guests will find Lou's Jazz 'n Blues and a walk-up champagne bar called Bubbles, while the Royal Promenade is home to Dueling Pianos.
+Here, two pianists take song requests to entertain guests in the battle of the best, or the battle of "the baby grands."

-There will also be a brand-new coffee bar in the AquaDome called Rye & Bean.
+There is also a brand-new coffee bar in the AquaDome called Rye & Bean.
 Do you want an espresso cocktail?
 What about a classic cup of coffee?
-This is the best place to go and get your caffiene kick while being mesmerized by the jaw-dropping ocean views.
+This is the best place to go and get your caffeine kick while being mesmerized by the jaw-dropping ocean views.

 Image